 Character Trait Questions

 Understanding a candidate’s character is vital.
 You need to be sure they fit with your company culture and can work well with their colleagues.
+When speaking with professional references, below are the best questions to ask.

 11. Does the candidate work better alone or with a team?